Dr. Eeks: Not made in a lab nor a star of a scifi series (yet)

 She’s known for turning pathos into humor and mastering the mundane.
 It’s a shit, short world, have some fun.

 She’s played the violin for years and started when she was 6 in the Catholic choir.
+Lately she’s only into pizzicato and fiddling techniques.
 Everyone in her family plays a musical instrument, except mom.
 She yells a lot though, and sometimes it’s even in tune.
-Her father is a professional trombonist, when he’s not at the animal practice.
+Her father, a Marine vet, is a professional trombonist when he’s not at the animal practice.

 She follows a very strict wellness routine.
 It annoys her too.
 She doesn’t promote any supplements, because at the end of the day, the field is too unregulated for an endorsement.
 It’s like the “EAT ME” scene in Alice in Wonderland.

 She dislikes censorship, because she thinks it ultimately does more harm than good in a democracy, and we are better off teaching people how to think critically about any and all information.
 In the digital age, it’s impossible to try to control everything a person reads or sees.
 Plus, critical thinking is very vintage these days, as is listening.
-Let’s work on building those critical thinking and listening skills.
+Make vintage great again?

 She doesn’t like loud noises or loud conversations.
 Noise pollution is legit.